The Texas bullet train now looks likely. Here’s what to expect

-TOKYO — Texas Central will break ground next year on the first bullet train line in the United States, which will connect Dallas to Houston, and the train, technology and much of the know-how is coming from Japan.
+TOKYO — Texas Central said it will break ground late next year on the first bullet train line in the United States, which will connect Dallas to Houston, and the train, technology and much of the know-how is coming from Japan.

 “We will start the construction next year,” said Masaru Yosano, Chief General Manager of Central Japan Railway Company.